Annual canvass

 Your son/daughter can register at their home address as well as their university address but must not vote more than once in the same election.

-This means they can vote in local elections at both addresses as long as they are in different local government areas but cannot vote at both addresses in a Parliamentary election.
+This means they can vote in local elections at both addresses if they are in different local government areas, but cannot vote at both addresses in a Parliamentary election.

 Someone knocked on my door saying they are a Canvasser.
 How do I know they are genuine?